FarzaneMah/Deep_Learning_path/README.md

 # Deep_Learning_path
 A path on Coursera which is taught by Andrew Ng!
-If you are looking to get a good understanding of Deep Learning, definitely take this course!
+If you are looking to get a good understanding of Deep Learning, definitely start the path!